Highlights

 -

-The regional market moved back toward balance in May 2026 as inventory fell from last year while sales improved.
+The regional market moved into a more balanced position in June 2026 as inventory declined and sales activity improved.

 -